Beanie was bitten by the storytelling bug as a child and is finally doing something about it. Visit about.me/beanielei for more.

-When Were Fireworks First Used?
+When Were Fireworks First Invented?

-Later records mention a more practical explanation to the popularity of this practice in remote areas of China: that such excessively loud bangs drove away mountain animals that were neither afraid of humans nor of fire.
+Later records mention a more practical explanation for the popularity of this practice in remote areas of China: that such excessively loud bangs drove away mountain animals that were neither afraid of humans nor of fire.
 Nevertheless, the practice of lighting bamboo was fixed on the first morning of the New Year, which was heralded by the first crow of cockerels.

-What Ingredients Are in Fireworks?
+What Ingredients Are In Fireworks?

 It should come as no surprise that a Tang Dynasty (AD618-AD907) Daoist priest, Li Tian, hit on the idea of filling small bamboo cylinders with gunpowder for a louder bang and smokier atmosphere.
-Legend has it that he was trying to drive away a mountain demon that had latched itself onto Li’s neighbour, but it has also been recorded that he used his gunpowder-bamboo cylinders to successfully treat a plague that had broken out.
+Legend has it that he was trying to drive away a mountain demon that had latched itself onto Li’s neighbor, but it has also been recorded that he used his gunpowder-bamboo cylinders to successfully treat a plague that had broken out.

 How Did Fireworks End Up in Europe?